cmusatyalab/elijah-cloudlet/README.md

 	### Note

-	If you have kernel related issue like [this](https://github.com/cmusatyalab/elijah-cloudlet/issues/1), You should
+	If you have experience kernel panic error like [this](https://github.com/cmusatyalab/elijah-cloudlet/issues/1), You should
-	follow workaround for this problem.
-It happens at low-end machine with EPT support, and you can avoid it by disabling EPT support.
+	follow workaround of this link.
+It happens at a machine that does not have enough memory with EPT support, and you can avoid this problem by disabling EPT support.
+We're current suspicious about kernel bug, and we'll report this soon.

 3. Synthesizing ``overlay vm``